douglas-DS/authorization-server-bug-sample/README.md

 --header 'Authorization: Basic Y2xpZW50OnNlY3JldA=='
 ```

-- Do the same request again.
-At this point the inconsistency between the actual expiration
+- Make the same request again.
+At this point, the inconsistency between the store token's expiration
-of the token and the `expires_in` property in the response is evident.
+and the `expires_in` property in the response body is evident.
+Even though the token is the
+same, the `expires_in` property doesn't change.